Get,

 Diabetes is vicious as it leaves diabetic patients susceptible to a host of diseases as it weakens the immune system.
 Hence, timely vaccinations and insulin intake, along with regularly scheduled check-ups, must be done without fail.
 One must ask their doctor about flu shots, Hepatitis B vaccines, and even pneumonia.

-6. Pay Attention to Your Feet
+6. Pay Attention To Your Feet

 The feet of a diabetic person is prone to nerve damage due to decreased flow of blood and can also lead to pain, tingling or loss of sensation of the feet.
 Wounds, cuts and blisters can cause severe infections.

-”More than 30% of the newly diagnosed diabetics are smokers.” Quitting smoking reduces the risk of getting diabetes and health complications, as smoking makes one more susceptible to high cholesterol levels, oscillating blood sugar levels, kidney disorders leading to dialysis nerve damage from diabetes foot ulcers and amputation of toes.
+”More than 30% of the newly diagnosed diabetics are smokers.”
+Quitting smoking reduces the risk of getting diabetes and health complications, as smoking makes one more susceptible to high cholesterol levels, oscillating blood sugar levels, kidney disorders leading to dialysis nerve damage from diabetes foot ulcers and amputation of toes.
 Alcohol consumption can cause fluctuations in the blood glucose levels, leading to rising when consumed and then a drop after a short span of time.
 Although, drinking a moderate amount of alcohol with food doesn’t have a significant effect on the blood sugar level.
 Read more about the relationship between smoking & diabetes.

 The most common complications that arise from diabetes, include: